 RADIATION SAFETY COMMITTEE

 B. STRUCTURE.
-Radiation safety officer, director of Environmental Health and Safety or a representative of Finance and Administration, and an academic dean or department head and up to eight technical members.
+Radiation safety officer, director of Environmental Health and Safety or a representative of the Division of Infrastructure, and an academic dean or department head and up to eight technical members.
 The academic administrator and the technical members are selected from the various areas of teaching and research where radioactive materials are used.
 These include, but are not limited to, agricultural sciences, forestry, life sciences, mining and metallurgical sciences, engineering, and physical sciences.
 A technical member must meet the requirements of an authorized user.
 To provide the necessary expertise and continuity of operation, technical members may serve two or more consecutive terms, but the membership may not include more than two technical members who have served continuously for more than two three-year terms.
 The chair and vice chair are elected each spring by the current members of the committee to serve for the next membership year.
 The term of the chair is one year but may serve two consecutive terms.
-A quorum shall consist of the chair, radiation safety officer, director of Environmental Health and Safety or a representative of Finance and Administration, and a minimum of four of the eight technical members.
+A quorum shall consist of the chair, radiation safety officer, director of Environmental Health and Safety or a representative of the Division of Infrastructure, and a minimum of four of the eight technical members.
 All requests for committee action are submitted to the radiation safety officer.
 When a sufficient number of items have been received, the radiation safety officer, with approval from the chair, will arrange a meeting of the Radiation Safety Committee.
-The Radiation Safety Committee shall meet as often as necessary but not less than quarterly. [ed.
-9-10, rev. 11-10]
+The Radiation Safety Committee shall meet as often as necessary, but not less than quarterly. [ed.
+9-10, 9-15 rev. 11-10]

 B. STRUCTURE.
 One faculty member from each of the colleges, four members appointed by the president to ensure adequate representation from faculty constituencies that are most active in discovery, creativity, and research policies while ensuring that faculty engaged in multidisciplinary activities are represented, and (w/o vote) vice president of research and economic development and dean of library services (or the latter's designee).
 The representatives from the colleges are designated in accordance with procedures determined by their respective faculties.
 The vice president for research and economic development serves as chair of the Research Council. [ed.
 7-97, 9-10, rev. 1-06]